-Programmers not only write data definitions, they also read them in order to understand programs, to eliminate errors, to expand the kind of data it can deal with, and so on.
+Programmers not only write data definitions, they also read them in order to understand programs, to expand the kind of data they can deal with, to eliminate errors, and so on.
 We read a data definition to understand how to create data that belongs to the designated collection and to determine whether some piece of data belongs to some specified class.

 for a built-in collection of data (number, string, Boolean, images), choose your favorite examples;

 Note On occasion, people use descriptive names to qualify built-in data collections, such as NegativeNumber or OneLetterString.
 They are no replacement for a well-written data definition.

 for an enumeration, use several of the items of the enumeration;